Marie Noe: Reinvestigation and charges

 Interest in the case was renewed after the publication of the 1997 book The Death of Innocents, about New York woman Waneta Hoyt, and an investigative article (Cradle to Grave by Stephen Fried) that appeared in the April 1998 issue of Philadelphia magazine.

 Stephen Fried turned over his investigation results to the Philadelphia Police Department in March 1998.
 Upon questioning by police after receiving the material, Noe admitted to suffocating four of her children.
 She stated that she could not remember what happened to the other four children who died under similar circumstances.
 She was charged with first-degree murder in August 1998.

 A plea agreement was reached in which Noe admitted to eight counts of second-degree murder and she was sentenced in June 1999 to 20 years of probation with the first five years under house arrest.

 As a condition of her plea agreement, Noe agreed to psychiatric study in hopes of identifying what caused her to kill her children.
 In September 2001, a study was filed with the court which stated Noe had a mixed-personality disorder with avoidant, dependent, narcissistic, histrionic, borderline, paranoid and antisocial features.

 Books featuring Marie Noe

 The book Cradle of Death by John Glatt is about Marie Noe and her children's murders.
-Many other books feature Marie Noe alongside other criminals, such as Engendered Death: Pennsylvania Women Who Kill by Joseph W. Laythe and The Crime Buff's Guide to Outlaw Pennsylvania by Ron Franscell and Karen B. Valentine.
+Many other books feature Marie Noe alongside other criminals, such as Engendered Death: Pennsylvania Women Who Kill by Joseph W. Laythe.
 The book The Life You Longed For: A Novel, by Maribeth Fischer, which is fictional, also mentions Noe's murders.